thesaumya27/Calculator_application/README.md

 Decide whether to continue or exit the application.

-Code Highlights:
+**Code Highlights**:

-User-Friendly Input Handling: Includes input validation to ensure smooth user experience.
+*User-Friendly Input Handling*: Includes input validation to ensure smooth user experience.

-Exit Logic: Implements a retry mechanism for invalid inputs, with a forced exit after exceeding retries.
+*Exit Logic*: Implements a retry mechanism for invalid inputs, with a forced exit after exceeding retries.

-Clean Design: Modular methods for operations and input handling, ensuring readability and maintainability.
+*Clean Design*: Modular methods for operations and input handling, ensuring readability and maintainability.